lmlg/libsref/doc/design.md

 ## Implementing reference counting on top of RCU

-RCU by itself doesn't have anything to do with reference counting - It is merely concerned by memory deallocation and critical sectons. libsref thus implements reference counting with RCU as support.
+RCU by itself doesn't have anything to do with reference counting - It is merely concerned with memory deallocation and critical sections. libsref thus implements reference counting with RCU as support.

 When _acquiring_ or _releasing_ a reference counted object in libsref, its counter isn't modified in any way.
-Instead, the object is placed in a thread-local hash table that maps pointers to _deltas_, an integer that records the temporary difference that needs to be applied by a thread.
+Instead, the object is placed in a thread-local hash table that maps pointers to _deltas_, an integer that records the temporary difference that needs to be applied to the counter.

 The tables used by the threads have a fixed capacity, and so when a certain occupancy is reached, the reclamation phase begins.
 A global lock is acquired,